10 sinking fund examples that actually work

 • Estimated cost: $300/year

-• Monthly saving: $25/month
+• Monthly savings: $25/month

 Auto-renewals sneak up.
 A sinking fund ensures you’re prepared without monthly surprises.